mrozowski/reservation-lock-demo/readme.md

 # Demo Reservation System

 ## Introduction
-Greetings, My name is Simon, and I would like to share insights into the project I've been working on — a Reservation System designed to streamline the booking process for an airline company.
-In here, I'll provide an overview of the technologies used, the user interface, and the process of bringing this project to life.
+I started this project to practice technologies, design architecture, and development methodologies such as BDD and TDD.
+Here I'll show the overview of used technologies, the user interface, and the process of bringing this project to life.

 ## Project Overview
-The project consists of 3 main components, Reservation Service, Payment Service, and Frontend.
+The project consists of 3 main components, `Reservation Service`, `Payment Service`, and `Frontend`.

 <img src="https://github.com/mrozowski/reservation-lock-demo/assets/67066372/d37b18a9-4a73-4c2c-947d-46f10577f6cb" alt="main-project-diagram" width="70%"/>